arunoda/qbox/readme.md

 Introduction
 ------------

-There are whole a bunch of NodeJS Flow Control libraries.
+There are a bunch of NodeJS Flow Control libraries.
 In order to use most of them you need to change how you program, or learn some new syntax.